Supported models

 What is a supported model?

-A supported model refers to a model for which predefined testing or documentation functions exist in the ValidMind Developer Framework, provided that the model you are developing is documented using a supported version of our client library.
+A supported model refers to a model for which predefined testing or documentation functions exist in the ValidMind Library, provided that the model you are developing is documented using a supported version of our library.
 These model types cover a very large portion of the models used in commercial and retail banking.

 Supported model types